vivekmathema/CRISP/README.md

 This section allows users to manually select a single ROI either graphically or by inputting coordinates.
 It supports cropping the region to obtain a desired ROI (or image frame in this context) with various options such as resizing, applying image filters, and choosing the output file type.
 The extraction of initial contour data can be performed in Normal RGB color mode (no color changes), adaptive gradient thresholding (AGTH), or fixed gradient thresholding (FXTH) mode, depending on the user's preference.
 Once the contour data is extracted in a specific mode, the same mode setting must be used for all contour groups and future inferencing.
 Selection of an ROI is required for only one image per group folder, and all images in the folder will automatically have the same ROIs extracted in batch operation.
 For more details, refer to the CRISP-II User Manual.

 **ii.
-Single and multiclass Aggregare feature respresentative contour image construction**
+Single and multiclass Aggregate feature representative contour image construction**

  <img src="/images/crisp-ii_contour_extraction.jpg" alt="Fully operational graphical user interface of CRISP-II"/>

 This innovative procedure generalizes groups of contour images belonging to a specific class or group through weighted aggregate feature extraction.
 It enables dominant features to be prominently represented in the final single representative image, while rare or outlier features are minimized algorithmically.
 This process yields an aggregate feature representative contour (AFRC) image that represents the common dominant features within the group, reducing manual selection bias.
 Parameters such as FPS, weight accumulation factor, and cyclic image duration control the number of features included in the final AFRC image.
 Various image augmentation techniques (e.g., blur, noise, erosion, dilation) can be applied during AFRC construction to enhance feature coverage.
-The AFRC image can then be automatically utilized in the subsequent module for Auto ROI detection and DeepStacking.
+The AFRC image can then be automatically utilized in the subsequent module for Auto ROI detection and Deepstacking.
 This operation can also be performed in batches for all groups.
 For more details, refer to the CRISP-II User Manual.

 **iii.
-ROIs identification and Single/Multiclass deesptacking dataset construction**
+ROIs identification and Single/Multiclass deepstacking dataset construction**

  <img src="/images/crisp-II_ROis_and_Deepstacking.jpg" alt="Fully operational graphical user interface of CRISP-II"/>